Anum-Shafiq/ScreenShotLib/README.md

 	})
 ```

-Finally, don't forget to unregister the oberver using the code provided:
+Finally, don't forget to unregister the oberver using the code provided

 ```kotlin
 //Unregister observer